Jesse Wagstaff: Perth Wildcats (2009–present)

 On 21 March 2025, Wagstaff re-signed with the Wildcats for the 2025–26 NBL season.
 Coming into his 17th season, he dropped 9 kilograms, going from 114 kg to 105 kg.
+In January 2026, he played in his 331st win for the Wildcats, surpassing Andrew Gaze (330) to become the winningest player with one club in NBL history.
+On 20 February 2026, in the Wildcats' regular-season finale, Wagstaff recorded 18 points and seven rebounds in an 86–74 win over the Adelaide 36ers.
+It marked his 536th game.
+In March 2026, in the Wildcats' play-in game against Melbourne United, Wagstaff moved into second place all-time in NBL games won by a player with his 338th career win, trailing only Tony Ronaldson (430).

+On 21 April 2026, Wagstaff re-signed with the Wildcats for the 2026–27 NBL season.

 National team career

 In 2009, Wagstaff was a member of the Australian University National Team that travelled to Serbia to play in the World University Games.
 He averaged 18 points per game.
 He received a call-up to join the Australian Boomers in June 2010 ahead of their three-game series with Argentina.
 The following year, he played for the Boomers during the YouYi Games against China.
 In 2013, he played for the Boomers during the Sino-Australia Challenge against China.

-Wagstaff's next international duties came when he was named in a 20-man Boomers squad ahead of the 2017 FIBA Asia Cup.
+In June 2017, Wagstaff was named in a 20-man Boomers squad ahead of the 2017 FIBA Asia Cup.
 In 2018, he played for the Boomers at the Commonwealth Games, winning a gold medal and averaging 8.8 points per game.
 He played for the Boomers again during the 2019 FIBA World Cup qualifiers.

-In July 2022, Wagstaff played for Australia at the FIBA Asia 3x3 Cup in Singapore.
+In July 2022, Wagstaff played for the Australia men's national 3x3 team at the FIBA Asia 3x3 Cup in Singapore.
 He helped Australia win the gold medal and was named MVP of the tournament.
-He represented Australia in 3x3 at the 2022 Commonwealth Games in England, where the team won silver.
+He represented Australia in 3x3 at the 2022 Commonwealth Games in Birmingham, where the team won silver.

+In June 2026, Wagstaff was selected for the Australian 3x3 team for the 2026 Commonwealth Games in Glasgow.
+The team went on to win the silver medal.